HedgeMage/hedgemage.github.io/output/consulting/index.md

 ----
 No, I don't want to be your co-founder.
 I don't care how awesome your idea is, I have things I need to finish right now that preclude me froim going all-in on building a company from scratch.

 I may consider *advisor* roles, however.
 I spent a good bit of my career moving between different tech startups, and learned a lot doing it.
 One of the downsides of being joined at the hip to academia is that it's hard to remain grounded in the economy, and advising a startup or two could give me that.
+Meanwhile, I've got a great deal of startup experience, a great deal of infosec experience, and a weird about of experience from totally unrelated fields.

-If you want me to consider advising your start-up, please consider the following:
+If you want me to consider advising your start-up, go ahead and [drop me an email](mailto:sons@security.engineering), preferably heavy on details.
+If I have to watch a video to find out what your startup does, you don't respect my time.

-* Demonstrate that you will be respectful of my time; don't waste it.
-For that matter, don't waste *your* time.

-* Don't play cloak-and-dagger with me.
-I don't sign NDAs for people I don't know over projects I haven't heard an elevator pitch for.
-See above about not wasting my time.

-* I'm not really interested in entertainment businesses, luxury goods, and so on.
-I'm a curmudgeonly engineer.
-I like businesses that tackle real needs in un-sexy but useful ways.